admindatahandbook/book/testing/index.md

 ### Virtual Private Networks

 When using +virtual_private_networks| (+VPNs|), an encrypted channel is established between two computers over public networks.
 Once set up, the connection is as secure as though the computers were connected on the same local, private network.
 The VPN ensures that a minimum-security level is achieved by all other network connections, such as shared network drives or remote desktop access, as these all occur within the same encrypted channel.
 This is useful for data access mechanisms that allow researchers to access data from many possible locations as well as for data transfers.
 As typically implemented, users must authenticate themselves with usernames, passwords, and often a secure token (2FA) to access the VPN.
 Many universities have VPN services that allow researchers to access university networks from a remote location.
 There are VPN configuration settings built into the Windows Server operating system as well as open source options.
-These can be useful in instances where a data sharing partnership has to implement a VPN from scratch, such as establishing a VPN service at a data provider location that is sharing data for the first time
+These can be useful in instances where a data sharing partnership has to implement a VPN from scratch, such as establishing a VPN service at a data provider location that is sharing data for the first time.

 ### IP Address Restrictions